Abdullah Ansari: Persian

-Accusation of anthropomorphism
+Criticism

 Like many followers of the Hanbali school, he was accused of anthropomorphism and corporealism by rationalist theologians and jurists, such as the Shafi'i-Ash'ari scholar Taj al-Din al-Subki (d.
 771/1370) who mentioned in his book Tabaqat al-Shafi'iyya al-Kubra that Abu Isma'il al-Harawi was given falsely the honorary title of 'Shaykh al-Islam' by the anthropomorphists and the corporealists (al-Mujassima).